 Most SaaS businesses have a direct relationship with their customers.
 It’s the nature of the business model to interact with the customer as they use the product.

 So why consider a channel?
 There are 5 main reasons to explore a channel model.
 Make sure you know exactly why you partner:

-The software partner adds specific functionality in the form of Intelectual Property that you don't have.
+- The software partner adds specific functionality in the form of Intellectual Property that you don't have.
 This can be content or code, or a combination.